Life Insurance in Spain for Expats (2026 Guide) | Costs, Coverage & How It Works

 Protects partners and dependents in case of death or disability.

 For many expats, life insurance is not only a financial decision but part of broader planning when relocating or settling long term in Spain.
-If you’re still organising your move or legal status, it can help to review the main residency steps alongside insurance decisions in our Moving to Spain Checklist.
+If you’re still organising your move or legal status, it can help to review the main residency steps alongside insurance decisions in our:

 Types of Life Insurance in Spain